Galway Lifeboat Station: History

 In a violent storm of 20 November 1830, the brig Lillies was wrecked on Black Rock, near Galway.
 After several attempts to rescue the men failed, H.M.
 Coastguard boatman Bartholomew Hynes, with a crew of nine fishermen, managed to save four of the crew.

-On 7 February 1847, H.M.
-Coastguard Chief Boatman James McKenzie saved one man from the rigging, when the vessel Sea Horse was driven ashore at Galway.
+Seventeen years later, on 7 February 1847, H.M.
+Coastguard Chief Boatman James McKenzie saved one man from the rigging from the vessel Sea Horse, when it was driven ashore at Galway.
 The Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 Bartholomew Hynes and James McKenzie were each awarded the RNIPLS Silver Medal.

-It would be another 80 years before Galway Bay Lifeboat Station was established on the Aran Islands in 1927, at the entrance to Galway Bay, and a further 69 years before the establishment of Galway Lifeboat Station.
+It would be another 80 years before Galway Bay Lifeboat Station was established on the Aran Islands in 1927, at the entrance to Galway Bay, and a further 69 years before the establishment of the Galway Lifeboat Station, operating an Inshore lifeboat.

 In 1996, with the RNLI looking to increase lifeboat coverage on the west coast of Ireland, and an increased number of incidents in the Galway Bay area, it was decided to establish a station on New Docks (road), in the Port of Galway, for a one-year evaluation period.
 A succession of temporary lifeboats were sent to the station, the first being Foresters (B-531).
 Temporary crew facilities were provided, but with no boathouse, the lifeboat was kept at the workplace of the station's secretary, able to be towed to a variety of launch sites.
 With no slipway available at the base location, a davit was installed, to lower the lifeboat into the water.